-Key to understanding Ayurveda lies in understanding the difference in Western and Eastern philosophies of life science.
+Key to understanding the working of Ayurveda lies in knowing the difference between Western and Eastern philosophies of science.

 Ancient Indian approach to health is individualistic which is different from the generalized approach of western systems of medicine.
 Here are some basic differences between the approach of ‘Western’ and ‘Eastern’ philosophies of health.

 1) Allopathy: In this system, whatever is common in a majority of people constitutes the norm.

 Ayurveda: This system says normality must be evaluated individually because every human constitution manifests its own unique temperament and functioning.
 This is the reason ‘Mind-Body Constitution Analysis’ is done.

 - Logical deduction

 3) Western thought process trusts objectivity.
 This means concentrating on things based on physical structure.
 This includes brain but does not include mind or mental health.
 It is not influenced by feelings or interpretations.